ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 #### Formatting Algorithm

-After a few itterations I came up with the following algorithm.
+After a few iterations, I came up with the following algorithm.

 ---